mmonari/mssql-php-docker/README.md

 	    docker build --no-cache
       ./vendor/bin/sail up

-In this container I've  included:
- 1. Composer
- 2. Node.js

 In the Dockerfile don't forget to change the timezone by setting the environment variable TZ to the desired timezone, for example:

     ENV TZ=America/Sao_Paulo